quangis/quangis-workflow/README.md

 synthesizes GIS workflows from a specification of GIS tools, using the [Automated Pipeline Explorer][ape].

-## Overview
+### Overview

 There are two steps to the process: assembling a pipeline of tools, and annotating the conceptual steps they perform.

-For the first step, datatypes and implementations are relevant.
+1. For the first step, datatypes and implementations are relevant.
 Therefore, the inputs and outputs of each tool in the [specification][tools] are annotated with core concept datatypes according to the [CCD][ccd] ontology.
 This is translated to a format that APE understands.
 APE is then instructed to generate workflows for different possible input/output data configurations.
+To perform this step, run `python generate.py`.

-The second step involves abstracting away from implementation details.
+2. The second step involves abstracting away from implementation details.
 For this, the tools are also annotated with a description of their functionality by means of a [CCT][cct] expression.
 This information is weaved into a graph of conceptual transformations via the [`transformation-algebra`][ta] library.

-## Usage
+To perform this step, run the following on the generated workflows:

+    python -m transformation_algebra graph -L cct -T build/tools.ttl \
+        --skip-error build/solution-*.ttl

+### Dependencies

 Java 1.8+ and Python 3.9+ must be installed, along with the dependencies in [`requirements.txt`](requirements.txt).
 The correct version of APE and other required data files will automatically be downloaded.
-To generate workflows, run `python generate.py`.
 To run (rather limited) tests, install and run `nose2`.

 [ccd]: http://geographicknowledge.de/vocab/CoreConceptData.rdf